QianXu1998/adv-net2021/README.md

 > Note if you run in `--debug-mode` make sure you stop the network before you check the performances.
 Some files are only flushed when the network is stopped.
 If not, the tool might report incomplete results.

+### `./cli.py sla-results [out-dir] [slafile]

+Prints all SLAs, how many flows matched it, and whether they are satisfied.

+>  Note that in the latest version, the sla results will automatically be displayed at the end of your run (unless you run with `--debug-mode` flag).

+> Make sure to run `./cli.py experiment-performance [out-dir]` first, as the SLA computation relies on it.

 ## Performance evaluation

 In each run of the simulation, we collect various information (delay, packet reception, etc.) required to assess whether the various SLA are met.

 > Ultimately, the simulation runner will directly compute and return which SLAs your network satisfies.
 This will be released soon.